meiyor/Sleep_EEG_data_denoising_Dreem/README.md

 ```matlab
    >> [Sal_filtered,Sal,Result]=windowing_sleep_EEG('Sleepproject_c038_2023-03-19T00-09-10[05-00].edf',4,2,0,250);
 ```
-The first parameter of this command is the name of the .edf file - that has the hypnogram calculated associated, the second parameter is the length of the window that the denoising process is done,- We suggest **4 seconds**, the third parameter is the overlap setting in seconds - We suggest  **2 seconds**, the fourth parameter is the time-offset that the process wil use to start doing the denoising by default it is **0 seconds** but the user can change it for convinience, and the fifth parameter is the sampling-frequency of these sleep trials which is **250Hz***.
+The first parameter of this command is the name of the .edf file - this file must have the hypnogram calculated and associated with the name of the file a-priori, the second parameter is the length of the window that the denoising process is done,- We suggest to use **4 seconds**, the third parameter is the overlap in seconds - We suggest to use  **2 seconds**, the fourth parameter is the time-offset that the process wil use to start doing the denoising, by default it is **0 seconds** but the user can change it for his/her convinience, and the fifth parameter is the sampling-frequency of these sleep trials which is **250Hz***.

 This process can take a while depending the length of the trial, therefore, it is possible to put a debug point in the middle of the execution and run the **spindle** or the **sws** detection from a interim denoised signal depending what the user wants to measure.